sonysuqin/WebRTCOBSEncoder/README.md

 - AMD amd_amf_h264, hardware;
 - NVIDIA ffmpeg_nvenc, hardware.

-Take advanatge of these encoders, we can develop WebRTC real-time products supporting high resolution with low cpu usage under Windows, this article and source code will introduce detailly how to achieve this goal.
+Take advantage of these encoders, we can develop WebRTC real-time products supporting high resolution with low cpu usage under Windows, this article and source code will introduce detailly how to achieve this goal.

 # 2 Code
 [https://github.com/sonysuqin/WebRTCOBSEncoder](https://github.com/sonysuqin/WebRTCOBSEncoder)